Antikythera mechanism: Gearing

 Evans et al. suggest that to display the mean positions of the five classical planets would require only 17 further gears that could be positioned in front of the large driving gear and indicated using individual circular dials on the face.

-Tony Freeth and Alexander Jones have modelled and published details of a version using several gear trains mechanically similar to the lunar anomaly system allowing for indication of the positions of the planets as well as synthesis of the Sun anomaly.
-Their system, they claim, is more authentic than Wright's model as it uses the known skill sets of the Greeks of that period and does not add excessive complexity or internal stresses to the machine.
+Freeth and Jones modelled and published details of a version using gear trains mechanically similar to the lunar anomaly system, allowing for indication of the positions of the planets, as well as synthesis of the Sun anomaly.
+Their system, they claim, is more authentic than Wright's model, as it uses the known skills of the Greeks and does not add excessive complexity or internal stresses to the machine.

 The gear teeth were in the form of equilateral triangles with an average circular pitch of 1.6 mm, an average wheel thickness of 1.4 mm and an average air gap between gears of 1.2 mm.
-The teeth probably were created from a blank bronze round using hand tools; this is evident because not all of them are even.
+The teeth were probably created from a blank bronze round using hand tools; this is evident because not all of them are even.
 Due to advances in imaging and X-ray technology, it is now possible to know the precise number of teeth and size of the gears within the located fragments.
 Thus the basic operation of the device is no longer a mystery and has been replicated accurately.
 The major unknown remains the question of the presence and nature of any planet indicators.

-A table of the gears, their teeth, and the expected and computed rotations of various important gears follows.
-The gear functions come from Freeth et al. (2008) and those for the lower half of the table from Freeth and Jones 2012.
-The computed values start with 1 year/revolution for the b1 gear, and the remainder are computed directly from gear teeth ratios.
+A table of the gears, their teeth, and the expected and computed rotations of important gears follows.
+The gear functions come from Freeth et al. (2008) and for the lower half of the table from Freeth et al. (2012).
+The computed values start with 1 year per revolution for the b1 gear, and the remainder are computed directly from gear teeth ratios.
 The gears marked with an asterisk (*) are missing, or have predecessors missing, from the known mechanism; these gears have been calculated with reasonable gear teeth counts.
+(Lengths in days are calculated assuming the year to be 365.2425 days.)